EdgarBarrantes/generator-javamvc-ecci/README.md

 # generator-javamvc-ecci [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> This yeoman generator creates the file structure for a valid simple MVC model used in CI-0110 in the Universidad of Costa Rica.
+> This yeoman generator creates the file structure for a valid simple MVC model in java as used in CI-0110 at the Universidad de Costa Rica.

 ## Installation